Relationships are supposed to uplift your mood, cheer you up, and bring out the best in you and not otherwise.

 If your partner is stressing you up or you’re going through a toxic or difficult relationship, your physical health will decline rapidly.
 This isn’t good for you at all.

-It’s better to walk out of such relationship than to suffer unknowingly.
+It’s better to walk out of such a relationship than to suffer unknowingly.

 4. Losing self control and not able to take rational decision